In scientific circles, an N-of-1 trial is a clinical trial in which a single patient represents the entire investigation: a single case study.

 The great thing is that, in the latter years since my diagnosis, cancer care has become more individualized, with new targeted agents and interventions matched to a patient’s unique molecular profile.
 As a result, new drugs are being developed for smaller populations of patients.

-We are all an n of 1
+We are each an n of 1

 At the time of my diagnosis of incurable chronic lymphocytic leukemia (CLL) I was given a choice between an experimental bone marrow transplant or ‘watchful waiting’—essentially waiting for the disease to make its first move (toward progression) and then reacting, aggressively.